schappim/mBot-Gitbook/section-3-chapter-14-create-and-upload-your-first-program.md

 **C. It is inside the mBot and it is actually where the program is loaded**

-D. It is the part of the screen where text code appears
+D. It is the part of the screen where text program appears

-3.In what format is the code actually uploaded to the mBot?
+3.In what format is the program actually uploaded to the mBot?

 **A. In binary \(zeros and ones\)**

-B. In Arduino code
+B. In Arduino text

-C. In Scratch code
+C. In Scratch blocks

 D. It doesn’t get uploaded but rather executed on the computer